-In determining the 1999 bonus award for each executive officer, the Compensation Committee's primary focus was the review of the 1999 business plan with regard to net sales, pre-tax profit, and earnings per share, compared to actual results.
+In determining the year 2000 bonus award for each executive officer, the Compensation Committee's primary focus was the review of the year 2000 business plan with regard to net sales, pre-tax profit, and earnings per share, compared to actual results.
 The Compensation Committee recognized the success the Company has had in achieving non-financial goals in the Company's acquisition and restructuring programs, and in making strategic plan decisions, which are expected to result in long-term growth and benefit the shareholders.
 As noted, however, the Compensation Committee gave greater consideration to short-term results.
-The Company fell short in achieving 1999 financial goals and, as a result, the 1999 bonuses of the executive officers, including the Chief Executive Officer, are down from the prior year.
+The Company, while improving earnings per share, fell short in achieving all of year 2000's financial objectives and, as a result, the year 2000 bonuses of the executive officers, including the Chief Executive Officer, were below target levels.

-For 1999, the Compensation Committee had designated Mr. Ratcliffe as the sole participant in the senior executive plan and established his objective performance goal by designating a percentage of the incentive compensation plan pool be paid to Mr. Ratcliffe.
-The Compensation Committee exercised its discretion pursuant to the senior executive plan to award Mr. Ratcliffe a bonus of \$390,000.
+For the year 2000, the Compensation Committee had designated Mr. Ratcliffe as the sole participant in the Senior Executive Plan and established his objective performance goal by designating that a percentage of the short-term incentive compensation plan pool be paid to Mr. Ratcliffe.
+The Compensation Committee exercised its discretion pursuant to the Senior Executive Plan to award Mr. Ratcliffe a bonus of \$627,000.